-Lauren Richardson is a Lecturer in the Department of International Relations and Director of the ANU Japan Institute.
+Lauren Richardson is a Lecturer in the Department of International Relations.
 From 2018-2020 she was Director of Studies and Lecturer in the Asia-Pacific College of Diplomacy at the ANU.
 Prior to that Dr Richardson taught Northeast Asian Relations at the University of Edinburgh.
 Her research focuses on the role of non-state actors in shaping diplomatic interactions in Northeast Asia, particularly Japan-Korea relations.
-Her publications have focused on the South Korean anti-nuclear movement; the role of Buddhists in Sino-Japanese rapprochement (with G A. Scott);Japan’s evolving defence posture; and the ascension of “comfort women” in South Korean memory of Japanese imperialism (forthcoming).
+Her publications have focused on the South Korean anti-nuclear movement; the redress campaign for North Korean atomic bomb victims; the role of Buddhists in Sino-Japanese rapprochement (with G A. Scott);Japan’s evolving defence posture; and the ascension of “comfort women” in South Korean memory of Japanese imperialism (forthcoming).
 She is currently completing a book manuscript provisionally entitled Reshaping Japan-Korea Relations: Transnational Advocacy Networks and the Politics of Redress.

 Japan-Korea peninsula relations; state-society relations; transnational social movements; victim redress; Asia-Pacific security

 - Social Change

 - 1 Similar Profiles

 The Forgotten Victims of the Atomic Bomb: North Korean Pipokja and the Politics of Victimhood in Japan-DPRK RelationsRichardson, L., 2023, In: Pacific Affairs.
 96, 1, p.
 61-84

 Richardson, L., 2021, Remembering Social Movements Activism and Memory.
 Stefan Berger, Sean Scalmer, Christian Wicke (ed.).
 1st ed.
 Oxfordshire: Routledge, p.
 26-40